ivnvxd/pyquest/README.md

 A `list` is the most versatile and popular data structure in Python which can be written as a list of comma-separated values (items) between square brackets.

-A list is an ordered mutable collection of objects.
-Important thing about a list is that items in a list need not be of the same type.
-The internal structure of a list is an array (more precisely, a vector) of pointers, i.e. the list is a dynamic array.
+A `list` is an ordered mutable collection of objects.
+Important thing about a `list` is that items in a `list` need not be of the same type.
+The internal structure of a `list` is an `array` (more precisely, a vector) of pointers, i.e. the `list` is a dynamic `array`.

 ```python